Induction: what are the requirements

 Roles and responsibilities during induction

 Effective induction is achieved through a partnership between a number of key people.
-Further information on roles and responsibilities is provided in Annex A of the induction guidance: Induction for newly qualified teachers in Wales (revised July 2017).
+Further information on roles and responsibilities is provided in the induction guidance: Induction for newly qualified teachers in Wales (revised July 2017).